Guidance on the reopening and safe use of multi-purpose community centres.

 - taking all reasonable measures to minimise the risk of exposure to and the spread of coronavirus by those who have been at the premises

-- core public health guidance regarding health, cleaning, hand and respiratory hygiene, and physical distancing
+- core public health guidance regarding health, cleaning, hand and respiratory hygiene, and social distancing

 - safe workplace guidelines, to ensure employees are safe to return to work.